Two pathways through the course are offered both of which begin with two semesters of course-work. Then students can take the following pathways:

 For further details regarding applications, admissions and other college matters see the NCAD website

 Four main strands of study form the structure of the course, with each strand containing discrete thematic modules.
-During the 2017-2018 academic year, these strands are as follows.
+These strands are as follows.

 (1) CONTEMPORARY ART PRACTICES: A year-long seminar series (comprising 2 modules) exploring the range and diversity of current international and local art practices.

-This is a collaborative seminar run for the various Masters programmes at NCAD concerned with contemporary art practice: the MA ACW, the Masters in Fine Art and the MA Art in the Digital World.
+This is a collaborative seminar run for the various Masters programmes at NCAD concerned with contemporary art practice: the ACW students and the studio the Masters in Fine Art.
 At the centre of these classes is reflection on the discourses relevant to contemporary art and so a motivating question for the seminars is ‘How do we talk about contemporary art?’.
 Various ways in which this question might be answered are explored through close analysis of the processes, forms, ideas and effects of recent art.
 During each academic year, the specific choices of contemporary artists, practices and discourses referenced in the discussions will be determined by a guiding theme identified in response to a topical issue in the field of art.

-[5 credits per ‘Situations’ module; two to be taken each semester]
+[5 credits per ‘Situations’ module; two to be taken each term]

 In everyday language, stones will often stand for ‘inhuman’ emotionlessness – as when we speak of her blank stony stare, the stone cold killer, or somebody with a heart of stone.
 When something is as solid as a rock it does not break or shift; when it is set in stone, it is fixed and unchangeable.
 Again and again, rocks come in to language as the antithesis of change, outside of time, without process, stone dead.
 Beginning from the premise that rocks are not actually atemporal, ahistorical or apolitical, this seminar will be structured around various points of encounter and contamination across the biological and geological realms.
 Focusing on a range of artistic, literary, theoretical and mythological references, participants will explore questions pertaining to nonhuman ecologies, queer and feminist neo-materialisms, extraction, ‘deep time’, inorganic erotics, pearls, petrifications and other rocky relations